-- a joint application for an order dissolving a marriage or civil union (form FP 13) - an information sheet (form G 7) - this affidavit (form FP 14) - your marriage or civil union certificate (the original or a certified copy), annexed to this affidavit and marked with the letter A. - your separation order, if any, annexed to this affidavit and marked with the letter B.
+- an application by one party for an order dissolving a marriage or civil union (form FP 11) - an information sheet (form G 7) - this affidavit (form FP 12) - your marriage or civil union certificate (the original or a certified copy), annexed to this affidavit and marked with the letter A. - your separation order, if any, annexed to this affidavit and marked with the letter B.